touying-typ/touying/src/configs.typ

 ///
 /// - `show-hide-set-list-marker-none` (bool): Whether to set the list marker to none for hide function.
 The default value is `true`.
 ///
+/// - `show-bibliography-as-footnote` (bool): Whether to show the bibliography as footnote.
+The default value is `none`.
+///
+///   It receives a bibliography function like `bibliography(title: none, "ref.bib")`, or a dict like `(numbering: "[1]", bibliography: bibliography(title: none, "ref.bib"))`.
+///
 /// - `frozen-states` (array): The frozen states for the frozen states and counters.
 The default value is `()`.
 ///
 /// - `default-frozen-states` (function): The default frozen states for the frozen states and counters.
 The default value is state for `ctheorems` package.